Home > Index Options Strategies

 The formula for calculating loss is given below:

-The underlier price at which break-even is achieved for the index short call can be calculated using the following formula.
+The underlier price at which break-even is achieved for the index short call position can be calculated using the following formula.

 XYZ Index is a broad based index representative of the entire stock market and its value in June is 400.
 Believing that the broader market will fall moderately in the near future, an options trader sells a six-month XYZ index call with a strike price of $400 expiring in December for a quoted price of $4.50 per contract.
 With a contract multiplier of $100, the premiums received for selling the index call option comes to $450.